EdgeTranslate/EdgeTranslate/README.md

 * Enable `Developer mode`.
 It should be in the upper right corner of the page.

-* Drag the Installation package into the page.
+* Drag the extension package into the page and you will see the notification asking you to grant permissions.

-### QQBrowser
+### QQ Browser

 * Navigate to: `qqbrowser://extensions/manage`.

 * Enable `Developer mode`.
 It should be in the upper right corner of the page.

-* Drag the Installation package into the page.
+* Drag the Installation package into the page and you will see the notification asking you to grant permissions.

 ### Firefox

-* Install automatically when the package is ready.
+* Installation will start automatically after the .xapi package is downloaded through Firefox browser.

-### 360Browser
+### 360 Browser

-* Use 360Browser to open the installation package, then it will be installed automatically
+* Right click on the package file and choose "Use 360 Browser to open", then it will be installed automatically.

 ## Build It By Yourself